erfangholami/Android-Solid-Services/docs/api-library.md

 # Android Solid Services API Library

 The **Android Solid Services API** library lets your app communicate with a Solid pod server directly — no Android Solid Services host app required.
-It handles OpenID Connect authentication with DPoP and exposes interfaces for resource management and the Contacts data module.
+It handles OpenID Connect authentication (using DPoP when the provider supports it, otherwise Bearer tokens) and exposes interfaces for resource management and the Contacts data module.

 **Use this when:**